 - Trauma-Informed Care: Change the Culture to Change the Outcome Panel Discussion (video)

 Project Update: Best Practices in Transitional Housing for Domestic Violence Survivors

 The National Center on Family Homelessness, with support from the Office on Violence Against Women, is developing an online resource guide for transitional housing (TH) programs serving survivors off domestic violence.
-Since July, our team has conducted over 60 interviews with TH program staff form across the country to identify successful strategies that are being implemented with this population.
+Since July, our team has conducted over 60 interviews with TH program staff from across the country to identify successful strategies that are being implemented with this population.
 Conversations with program staff cover a broad range of topics, including program philosophy and underlying approaches, child and parent-focused services, and approaches to measuring performance.
 Interviews will continue into 2015.
 Learn more.